tdda/tdda/doc/source/serialformat.md

 **`path`** *(string)*
 : Optional path to a datafile.
 Not usually populated since `.serial` data usually applies to a set of datafiles rather than a single one.
   Can be relative or absolute.
+The path should be considered advisory rather than definitive, i.e. there is no problem at all to use a `.serial` file specifying a particular flat file with a different flat file.
+Indeed, this is common.

 **`fields`** *(array or object)*
 : Descriptions of the fields in the file.
 See